QuaSi-Software/Documentation/docs/resie_input_file_format.md

 ```

 * `start` (`String`): Start time of the simulation as datetime format.
-* `end` (`String`): End time (inclusive) of the simulation in as datetime format.
+* `end` (`String`): End time (inclusive) of the simulation as datetime format, will be rounded down to the nearest multiple of time_step.
 * `start_end_unit` (`String`): Datetime format specifier for start and end time.
 * `time_step` (`Integer`): Time step in the given `time_step_unit` format.
 Defaults to 900 seconds.
 * `time_step_unit` (`String`): Format of the `time_step`, can be one of `seconds`, `minutes`, `hours`.
 * `weather_file_path` (`String`): (Optional) File path to the project-wide weather file.
-Can either be an EnergyPlus Weather File (EPW, time step has to be one hour) or a .dat file from the DWD (see [https://kunden.dwd.de/obt/](https://kunden.dwd.de/obt/), free registration is required)
+Can either be an EnergyPlus Weather File (EPW, time step has to be one hour, without leap day or DST) or a .dat file from the DWD (see [https://kunden.dwd.de/obt/](https://kunden.dwd.de/obt/), free registration is required).
+See the component parameters on how to link weather file data to a component.
 * `latitude` (`Float`): The latitude of the location in WGS84.
 If given, it overwrites the coordinates read out of the weather file!
 * `longitude` (`Float`): The longitude of location in WGS84.
 If given, it overwrites the coordinates read out of the weather file!

 **A note on time:** Internally, the simulation engine works with timestamps in seconds relative to the reference point specified as `start`.
-To ensure consistent data, all specified profiles are read in with a predefined or created datetime index, which must cover the simulation period from `start` to `end`.
-Internally, all profile datetime indexes are converted to local standard time without daylight savings.
-Leap days are filtered out to ensure consistency with weather data sets.
+To ensure consistent data, all specified profiles are read in with a predefined or created datetime index, which must cover the simulation period from `start` to `end` (inclusive).
+Internally, all profile datetime indexes are converted to local standard time without daylight savings, which is also used for the output timestamp!
+Leap days are filtered out in all inputs and outputs to ensure consistency with weather data sets.
 See the chapter profiles below for more information on time.

 ## Components